awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/deploy_app_codedeploy.md

 {{% /notice %}}

-1. Next, push the application to the CodeDeploy S3 bucket (which you initially loaded on the $code_deploy_bucket environment variable):
+1. Next, push the application to the CodeDeploy S3 bucket (which you initially loaded on the $codeDeployBucket environment variable):

 	```
 	aws deploy push --application-name koelApp --s3-location s3://$codeDeployBucket/koelApp.zip --no-ignore-hidden-files